-- improve the conviction rate in gender-based crimes and crimes against children - · protect vulnerable groups from abuse and violence - ensure access to maintenance support - · reduce secondary victimisation.
+- improve the conviction rate in gender-based crimes and crimes against children - · protect vulnerable groups from abuse and violence - · ensure access to maintenance support - · reduce secondary victimisation.

-One of the SOCA's key achievements in ensuring government's commitment to the fight against sexual offences and genderbased violence is the establishment of Thuthuzela care centres (TCCs).
+One of the SOCA's key achievements in ensuring government's commitment to the fight against sexual offences and gender-based violence (GBV) is the establishment of Thuthuzela care centres (TCCs).

-TCCs are one-stop facilities located in public hospitals in communities where sexual assault is rife.
+TCCs are one-stop facilities located in public hospitals in communities where the incidence of sexual assault is particularly high.
 These one-stop facilities are aimed at reducing secondary victimisation, improving conviction rates and reducing the cycle time for the finalisation of rape cases.
-In 2016, the conviction rate of sexual offences reported at TCCs was 71%.